arantespp/arantespp.com/posts/zettelkasten/product-manager.md

 - The product manager (PM) discovers what customers need, studies the market and tendencies, prioritize what to build next, and rallies the team around a product roadmap.

-- They are highly strategic, have a grand vision of the product and long-term focus.
+- They are highly strategic and have a grand vision of the product and long-term focus.

 - It's an abstract role because the product development field is abstract.